 Again, some information, but still confusing and hardly an attractive invitation to click.

 Some years ago, the short link was invented to overcome the problem with text hyperlinks that were extremely long.

 So to get to the same page as the link above, you can use a short link like this.

-Now you have the basics, forget all about text links and use what people love clicking to promote your books – images!
+Now you have the basics, forget all about everything I said about text links and use what people love clicking to promote your books – images!

 No matter what your technical skill, there is one image link that you absolutely need to master and use on your blog or website, if your book is available on Amazon.

 It’s a little hidden, but once you find it, you will be able to present your book in the best possible way on your site.

 It’s what is called an embedded link because you embed a small script onto your site, and then magic happens.

 You can find the instructions for adding an Amazon embedded book link here.
 But once done, this is what it looks like.